-The Country Doctor Museum will be closed Friday, April 18 and Saturday, April 19, 2014 in accordance with the state holiday.
-The Museum will reopen at 10:00 a.m. on Tuesday, April 22, 2014.
+The Country Doctor Museum will be closed on Saturday, August 30, 2014 in observance of the Labor Day holiday.
+The Museum will resume normal operating hours on Tuesday, September 2, 2014.

 Welcome to The Country Doctor Museum!